 - Alerting American citizens without immediate e-mail or internet access to emergency situations

-- Disseminating information about routine topics such as voter registration, income taxes, etc. If you are interested in serving as warden, please email the ACS unit of the nearest embassy or consulate where you reside or work in Saudi Arabia.
+- Disseminating information about routine topics such as voter registration, income taxes, etc. If you are interested in serving as CLV, please email the ACS unit of the nearest embassy or consulate where you reside or work in Saudi Arabia.